Monika Alff #2 #3

 Monika Alff, The city moves, acrylic and collage on cardboard, 30×40 cm

-Monica Alff
+Monika Alff